Capturing carbon: How nature-based solutions help achieve net zero goals

 This push towards reducing the carbon in our atmosphere has created a voluntary carbon-credit market that is set to grow rapidly in the coming years.

 Through internal research and development on the effectiveness of using coastal ecosystem restoration solutions for CO2 reductions, we reexamined the project to estimate how much carbon it has pulled from the atmosphere annually since completion.
 The result?
-The Prime Hook restoration project is estimated to sequester approximately 22,708 tons of CO2 every year.
-That’s equivalent of emissions from 3,912 US drivers annually.
+The Prime Hook restoration project is estimated to sequester approximately 22,732 tonnes of CO2e over a 30-year period.
+That’s equivalent of emissions from 2.5 million gallons of gasoline.

 Through this research, we’re continuing to find new ways to accurately quantify carbon sequestration for the purpose of earning carbon credits.
 These include investments in research and development to create innovative tools that streamline our services across diverse habitats.
 The efficacy and return on investment that NbS deliver makes them a prime choice for companies working to meet their net zero or net-positive goals.